-NBA Rumors: Coach Tom Thibodeau Offers An Advice To Luke Walton After Lakers’ Slow Start
+NBA Rumors: Coach Tom Thibodeau Offers Advice To Luke Walton After Lakers’ Slow Start

 — CBS Sports NBA (@CBSSportsNBA) November 9, 2018

-Despite having the best basketball player on the planet, LeBron James, the Lakers struggled earlier in the 2018-19 NBA season.
+Despite having arguably the best basketball player on the planet in LeBron James, the Lakers struggled earlier in the 2018-19 NBA season.
 Lakers President of Basketball Operations Magic Johnson held a meeting to address the issues on the team and reportedly admonished Luke Walton for their slow start.
-However, Johnson assured that Walton will be coaching the Lakers for the rest of the season unless something drastic happens.
+However, Johnson also insisted that Walton will be coaching the Lakers for the rest of the season unless something drastic happens.

-Coach Tom Thibodeau believes Luke Walton has been handling the situation professionally.
-Having veterans with championship experience like Rajon Rondo and LeBron James, Thibodeau said any pressure on Walton should be eased.
+So far, Tom Thibodeau believes Luke Walton has been handling the situation professionally.
+As the Lakers have veterans with championship experience such as Rajon Rondo and LeBron James, Thibodeau said any pressure on Walton should be eased.
 Since Johnson’s meeting, the Lakers are doing better and have won three of their last four games.
 They also managed to address their weakness at the center position with the acquisition of Tyson Chandler from the buyout market.

-Meanwhile, Coach Tom Thibodeau and the Timberwolves continue to struggle and are currently on a four-game losing streak.
+Meanwhile, Tom Thibodeau and the Timberwolves continue to struggle and are currently on a four-game losing streak.
 The drama surrounding Minnesota isn’t expected to end until the Timberwolves finally find Jimmy Butler a new home this season.